mccright/mccright/README.md

     * On-demand and at scale integrated with Github, Jenkins, Azure DevOps, Bamboo, & Github.
     * On-demand one-on-one consulting, training, custom scans, etc.
 * Delivering on-demand secure software practices & guidance resources in a range of languages & development environments
-    * Including application security consulting (Java, C# .NET, Python, JavaScript, PHP, Go, PowerShell, C++, and C, along with a microscopic amount of Swift, Objective C, and R in the context of a full range of enterprise frameworks) in traditional app server environments (Websphere, ASP, Weblogic, Tomcat, Drupal) as well as mobile device platforms and cloud hosting; I am a master of none of these languages, but literate-enough to understand logic, code and data flow, to identify vulnerabilities and candidate repairs...
+    * Including application security consulting (Java, C# .NET, Python, JavaScript, PHP, Go, PowerShell, C++, and C, along with a microscopic amount of Swift, Objective C, and R in the context of a full range of enterprise frameworks) in traditional app server environments (Websphere, ASP, Weblogic, Tomcat, Drupal) as well as mobile device platforms and cloud hosting (AWS and Azure).
+In addition, I worked with career COBOL programmers to enhance their code risk management practices, analysis and reporting in a large-scale legacy mainframe environment; I am a master of none of these languages, but literate-enough to understand logic, code and data flow, to identify vulnerabilities and candidate repairs...
-* Delivering open source software risk evaluation services (WhiteSource -- *now [mend.io](https://www.mend.io/)* -- integrated into Jenkins, Bamboo, AzureDev Ops, and developer endpoint environments -- also supporting Legal & Purchasing teams with license compliance validation and SBoM evidence );
+* Delivering open source software risk evaluation services (WhiteSource -- *now [mend.io](https://www.mend.io/)* -- integrated into Jenkins, Bamboo, Azure DevOps, and developer endpoint environments -- also supporting Legal & Purchasing teams with license compliance validation and SBoM evidence );
 * Working with teams accross the globe to add secure software processes & tooling into continuous integration & agile environments for both new and in-flight efforts;
-* Working with others to deliver '*cloud relevant*' static code security analysis and open source software risk services in-line for real-time support of piplines hosted in cloud CI/CD services (Fortify & WhiteSource -- *now [mend.io](https://www.mend.io/)* -- integrated into Azure DevOps, CircleCI, and other cloud pipeline environments);
+* Working with others to deliver '*cloud relevant*' static code security analysis and open source software risk services in-line for real-time support of piplines hosted in cloud CI/CD services (Fortify & WhiteSource -- *now [mend.io](https://www.mend.io/)* -- integrated into GitHub Actions & event-triggered hooks, Azure DevOps, CircleCI, and other cloud pipeline environments);
 * Participating in curriculum development to enhance software security;
 * Supporting secure software efforts in off-shore and third party development relationships.
 * Building out data to support & enhance corporate risk decision-making.
 This involves material collaboration with others who consume this data in support of organization-specific metrics and planning.